DavesCodeMusings/smart-thermostat-lab/docs/labs/Lab1.md

 `oled.text('Hello World!', 0, 0)`

 Now that everything is set up, we can finally send a Hello World message to the display.
-(The 0, 0 at the end is the row and column to use.)
 But, the message is only in the [framebuffer memory](https://en.wikipedia.org/wiki/Framebuffer) at this point.
 There's one more step needed to make it appear.

 `oled.show()`